attack-monkey/react-fn/README.md

 ### Async Actions

-Async code causes **closures** to be created.
-A closure takes a snapshot of State at the time it is created.
-While the State of the app continues to change outside of the cosure - the closure is none the wiser.
-The closure keeps it's own version of State.

-To avoid the state in a closure from being out of sync with the rest of the app, use `fn.getState`, which ensures that the current state of the app is used...
+To avoid the state in a closure from being out of sync with the rest of the app, actions should use `fn.getState`, which ensures that the current state of the app is used.
+To be clear, components can simply use the passed in `state` since they should always be synchronous.
+Actions however can be async and should instead use `fn.getState`...

 ```javascript